noir-lang/noir/docs/docs/concepts/foundation/accounts/main.md

 Read more about how to write an account contract [here](../../../dev_docs/wallets/writing_an_account_contract.md).

-### Accounts and wallets
+### Account contracts and wallets

 Account contracts are tightly coupled to the wallet software that users use to interact with the protocol.
-Dapps submit to the wallet software an execution request (eg "call swap in X contract"), and the wallet encodes and authenticates the request as a valid payload for the user's account contract.
-The account contract then validates the request encoded by the wallet, and executes the actions requested by the dapp.
+Dapps submit to the wallet software one or more function calls to be executed (eg "call swap in X contract"), and the wallet encodes and authenticates the request as a valid payload for the user's account contract.
+The account contract then validates the request encoded and authenticated by the wallet, and executes the function calls requested by the dapp.

 ### Execution requests